Children & Youth

 There are three different ways to manage your NDIS plan:

-THE National Disability Insurance Agency (NDIA) is the body that implements the NDIS.
+The National Disability Insurance Agency (NDIA) is the body that implements the NDIS.
 You can choose to have your funds managed by this body.
 The funds you are allocated for a 12-month period will stay with the NDIA.
 You will choose the services you want to meet your set goals.
 The service providers you choose will claim from your funding pool, held by the NDIA.
 You can monitor how much has been spent against your goals and paid to your chosen service providers via an online portal – a bit like monitoring online banking transactions.

-YOU can choose to manage NDIS funds yourself.
+You can choose to manage NDIS funds yourself.

 You will provide the NDIA with details of your bank account for a transfer of your NDIS funding.
-Once your plan is approved you can purchase supports from both registered NDIS providers or providers you feel can best meet your goals.
+Once your plan is approved you can purchase supports from both registered NDIS providers or providers you feel can best meet your child’s goals.

-MUCH like the self-managed model, you can choose any service provider offering NDIS funds management – even those not registered with the NDIS.
+Much like the self-managed model, you can choose any service provider offering NDIS funds management – even those not registered with the NDIS.
 For a fee, this third party, or Plan Manager, will file and record your invoices and track you expenditure of NDIS funding, providing you with a regular update or report on your funding and goals.

 At Learning Links, we want to ensure all families are able to fully exercise choice and control and have their voices heard.
 If your child is unable to advocate for themselves, our team can provide information about accessing an independent advocate.